VLTSankalpa/car-price-pred-aws-mlops/README.md

 # **Car Price Prediction - MLOps on AWS**

-This repository contains the resources and source code for a machine learning project aimed at predicting car prices.
+This repository contains the resources and source code for a machine learning assignment aimed at predicting car prices.
 The project leverages AWS services, including Lambda and API Gateway, and follows MLOps practices to automate and monitor all steps of machine learning system construction.

-## **Repository Structure**
+# **Repository Structure**

 ```python
 pythonCopy code